modern-marc/react-samples/README.md

 # react-samples
-Sample of some on the components I've built with react
+Sample of some of the components I've built with react